Vehicle registrations in January falls over 9% YoY

-New Delhi, Feb 9 (IANS) Vehicle registrations in January 2021 declined 9.66 per cent on a year-on-year (YoY) basis.
+New Delhi: Vehicle registrations in January 2021 declined 9.66 per cent on a year-on-year (YoY) basis.

 The fall comes after December 2020's registration rose on a YoY basis.

-Notably, December's rise was the first positive growth in a month during the current financial year.
+Notably, December 2020's rise was the first positive growth in a month during the current financial year.

 At that time, 18.44 lakh vehicles were registered compared with over 16.61 lakh units in December 2019.